2 Days in Skopje

 Friday call to prayer below our hotel window in Old Town Skopje, North Macedonia.

-During phase 2 of our travels, in the summer of 2018, we had planned a tour of the Balkans and one of the countries on the list was North Macedonia.
-Unfortunately, our plans changed as Di took ill in Denmark at the start of our trip and we had to build in some recovery time.
+During phase 2 of our travels, in the summer of 2018, we had planned a tour of the Balkans, and one of the countries on the list was North Macedonia.
+Unfortunately, our plans changed when Di became ill in Denmark at the start of our trip, and we had to build up some recovery time.

-When planning commenced for phase 3 of our travels to 50 countries in 50 months, the Balkans were back on the table.
+When planning commenced for phase 3 of our 50-country trip in 50 months, the Balkans were back on the table.

 We were about to learn more about how each country had developed after the split of Yugoslavia and the subsequent civil war in the nineties.
-In this post, we will tell you how we traveled to Skopje and offer suggestions for things to do during a two-night stay.
+This post will describe how we traveled to Skopje and suggest things to do during a two-night stay.

 The Old Bazaar in Skopje, North Macedonia